bbc/editorial-search-galileo-babel/README.md

 source ~/galileo-babel/bin/activate
 ```

-You will need to install the troposhere components:
+You will need to install troposhere and some other Python packages:

 ```pip install troposphere```